 ▲ Trans: A gender that does not line up with one's assigned gender at birth.
 I am a transgender man, though I'm considering calling myself transsexual.

-▲ Transmaverine: A trans experience aligned with maverinity, a quality that is not masculine, feminine, neutral, or null but is still strongly gendered and autonomous.
-My trans experience feels maverine in nature, not tied to any existing gender quality.
+▲ Transmaverine: A trans experience aligned with maverinity, a quality that is not masculine, feminine, and neutral but is still strongly gendered and autonomous.
+My trans experience feels maverine in nature, not tied to any other existing gender qual

 ▲ Multigender: Having more than one gender or a gender made up of different parts.
 Being bigender and demigender makes me multigender.